ChristianNally/web-2022-Sep-19-samples/w05d5/README.md

 ### Communication
 - Make sure to communicate with your team members
 - Use Slack, iMessage, Google Hangouts, whatever... just make sure that everyone is on the same page

-### Github Projects
-- Github has a built-in project board (similar to a kanban board)

-### Deployment
-- Decide if you want/need to deploy your application to the cloud
-- Ask a mentor for assistance/advice if your team decides to deploy